renoust/talipot/doc/user/tutorial_intermediate.rst

 The goal
 ^^^^^^^^

-The idea behind this first example was to combine a network analysis and the geolocation feature in Tulip, in order to create a multi-dimensional representation of World Chess Champions between 1948 and 1990.
+The idea behind this first example was to combine a network analysis and the geolocation feature in Talipot, in order to create a multi-dimensional representation of World Chess Champions between 1948 and 1990.
 Several things should stand out:

 	1. In that period, all but one World Champion were European.
 The geographic representation will allow us to highlight this.
 	2. Some players have played many more games than others.
 The best way to convey this would probably be to map the number of games played to the size of the nodes.